-Dear Parties: Thank you for selecting me (or considering me) to serve as your arbitrator.
-When consistent with the agreed arbitration rules or with the parties’ consent, I prefer to manage arbitration proceedings along generally the following lines.
+Dear Parties: I am pleased to have been appointed as your arbitrator.
+You can expect me to manage your case as a business project whose “deliverables” are an award and an evidentiary record, built in accordance with the parties’ arbitration agreement and any agreed arbitration rules.
 I am always open to the parties’ suggestions about ways to streamline the case and reduce costs while giving each side a full and fair opportunity to present its case.

-Parties to arbitration cases often submit detailed written pleadings.
-In such cases, I’ve found it useful, before the initial scheduling conference call, for me to:
+When the parties submit detailed written pleadings, I’ve found it useful, before the initial scheduling conference call, for me to:

 i) consolidate the parties’ assertions, along with my initial questions, into a skeleton draft of a statement of the parties’ positions (the “Party Positions”); and